We learn dance dance quite simply to the rhythm of our vital energy.

-We learn dance through our inner dance spirit, quite simply, just like in our early childhood natural progresses...
+We naturally set ourselves in motion just like in our early childhood natural progresses...

 These hold true as long as our sheer curiosity and creativity are nurtured, and even then...